America's Charities | April 18, 2023

-- Wounded Warrior Project: Sometimes the most painful injuries aren’t physical.
-Whether it’s PTSD, TBI, combat stress, or any other mental health condition, the Wounded Warrior Project is there to help.
+- Wounded Warrior Project, Inc.: Sometimes the most painful injuries aren’t physical.
+Whether it’s PTSD, TBI, combat stress, or any other mental health condition, the Wounded Warrior Project, Inc. is there to help.
 Click here to learn more about common veteran mental health conditions and start your road to recovery.

-- Brady Center for the Prevention of Gun Violence: Almost every day we hear of another mass shooting in our country.
-But America’s gun violence epidemic is made up of much more than high-profile media events.
-Every 16 hours, a woman in America is shot and killed by a current or former intimate partner.
-Suicides account for 60 percent of all gun deaths.
-With America leading the world in the number of guns per person, it's vital that we don't let temporary moments of crisis turn into permanent tragedies.
+- Brady Center for the Prevention of Gun Violence: While the media frequently reports about mass shootings, America’s gun violence epidemic is made up of much more than high-profile media events.
+About every 16 hours, a woman in America is shot and killed by a current or former intimate partner.
+Suicides account for about 60 percent of all adult gun deaths.
+With America leading the world in the number of guns per person, it’s vital that we don’t let temporary moments of crisis turn into permanent tragedies.
 It’s in everyone’s hands to work on solutions and you can join the fight by helping Brady fight to make our families, communities and streets safe again.
 Learn more.

 Donate & raise money for these nonprofits:

 One of the most cost-efficient ways you can support these nonprofits is to donate to them via payroll deduction through your employer’s workplace giving program (Don’t have a program?
 Click here to have your employer contact our team.)
 Click on each charity’s name above to learn more about their work, and to make a donation now!

 Get Our Fundraising Insights Straight To Your Inbox

 Get Resources and Insights Straight To Your Inbox